Wendy Francis: Lobbying

 Francis received abuse over her support of changes in surrogacy laws to exclude same sex couples and single people.

 In July 2015, Francis lodged a petition with the Queensland parliament complaining about the Safe Schools program.
 The petition incorporated wording from a Safe Schools student resource, OMG I’m Queer, intended for children aged 11 and up.
 However the Clerk of the Parliament would not permit the wording on Queensland parliament's website because of the "intemperate" language.
 The 10,891-signature, petition was subsequently tabled with the "intemperate" wording censored.
 While the Palaszczuk government has said that it does not have plans to introduce the Safe Schools program in Queensland, Francis is concerned that that could be reintroduced in some other form.
 Francis has said that she supported anti-bullying programs, but the Safe Schools Coalition goes "way beyond that".

 Francis has campaigned against the liberalisation of abortion laws in Queensland.
 In lobbying against 'gender selection', Francis has said that eliminating human life in its early stages for being the wrong sex, is sex discrimination.
 Francis has said that for Australian to use its foreign aid program to finance abortion in developing countries. which are culturally opposed to abortion, is a form of "colonialism".

 Francis also supports the 'Nordic' model of prostitution legalisation – which has been described as the world's first human rights/women's rights-based legal model of prostitution legislation.
 The Nordic Approach does not criminalise the prostitute, but rather it criminalises the buyer – addressing the demand for prostitution, and importantly also provides women with exit strategies.
 Within four years of the law being implemented, the number of women involved in prostitution in Sweden halved.

 In response to children being taught that they can choose their gender, Francis has had two books published entitled, "What are little boys made of?" and "What are little girls made of?" describing how a child's biological sex determines whether they are a boy or a girl, with each sex having specific X or Y chromosomes.
-Francis does not ignore the reality of children born with intersex conditions which, whilst rare, account for a number of genetic or developmental situations.
+Francis does not ignore the reality of children born with intersex conditions which, while rare, account for a number of genetic or developmental situations.